Throw the Warped Wheel Out

-Throw the Warped Wheel Out is the debut album from Scottish new wave band Fiction Factory.
+Throw the Warped Wheel Out is the debut studio album by the Scottish new wave band Fiction Factory.
 It was released in 1984 and included the UK and European hit single "(Feels Like) Heaven".
 The album failed to chart in the UK but was more successful in Europe, reaching the charts in Switzerland, Sweden and Germany.
+Alan Rankine of the Associates played the Synclavier, and produced the single "All or Nothing".